usnistgov/ElectionGlossary/index.md

 ## <a name="interaction-mode"></a>interaction mode
-A specific combination of display format and control or navigation options that enable [voters](#voter) to perceive and interact with the [voting system](#voting-system).
+Control or navigation option that enables [voters](#voter) to operate and interact with the [voting system](#voting-system), used in conjunction with a display format.

 ## <a name="interoperability"></a>interoperability